LAST UPDATED ON

 What I sell:

-- Website empowerment > Topics relating to websites
+- Website empowerment > Topics relating to websites, especially website conversion optimization

-- Digital entrepreneur > This is a catch-all category for topics my target customer is interested in
+- Digital entrepreneurship > This is a catch-all category for topics my target customer is interested in

 It’s simple when you break it down like that, right?